alecrz97/KmpMoviesOficial/README.md

 # 🎬 KmpMoviesOficial

-A Kotlin Multiplatform movie application built using Compose Multiplatform and TMDB API.
+KmpMoviesOficial is a Kotlin Multiplatform movie app built with Compose Multiplatform and the TMDB API.

-This project demonstrates clean architecture principles, shared business logic, and modern Android/iOS development using Kotlin Multiplatform.
+The project shares UI, business logic, networking, persistence, and presentation logic across Android / iOS.

+It demonstrates a clean architecture approach using MVVM, use cases, repository pattern, Ktor, Room Multiplatform, Kotlinx Serialization, Coroutines, Flow, and Compose Navigation.

 ---

 ## 📱 Features

-- Browse popular movies
+- Browse popular movies from TMDB
+- Search movies with debounce
-- Display movie posters and titles
+- View movie details, including backdrop, overview, release date, rating, popularity, and language
+- Add or remove movies from favorites
+- Add or remove movies from watchlist
+- Local persistence using Room Multiplatform
+- Pagination for popular movies
-- Shared UI using Compose Multiplatform
+- Shared UI with Compose Multiplatform
+- Shared ViewModels, use cases, repositories, and domain models
-- Shared networking layer using Ktor
+- Cross-platform networking with Ktor
-- MVVM architecture
-- API key handled securely via local properties
+- Loading and empty states
+- English and Spanish string resources

 ---